wkrueger/redutser/README.md

 ## combineRedutsers ( initialOuterState, innerRedutsers ) : redutser

 A shorthand for the example above.
+The name is on purpose, is "combines" `reduTsers` which operate on subsets of the root state.

 ```typescript
 const meatball = combineRedutsers(initialState, { itemA: innerA, itemB: innerB })